Benjamin Butler: Execution of William Mumford

-Handling of escaped slaves

-With the Union occupation, runaway slaves and slaves from abandoned plantations arrived in large numbers in New Orleans.
-The unattached people had to be fed and housed.
-A Union officer complained of "a big problem" with the new arrivals.
-John D. Winters wrote, "Soldiers resented the fact that the pampered Negro was given better tents, equal rations, and was allowed to tear down more fences for sleeping boards than were the soldiers.
-General Phelps [an abolitionist] had organized a few squads of Negroes and drilled them daily....
-Not knowing what to do with so many Negroes, Butler at first returned the runaway slaves to their masters.
-But still the contrabands came.
-Some of them were employed as cooks, nurses, washwomen, and laborers....
-[Finally] Butler ordered... the exclusion of all unemployed Negroes and whites from his lines."

 Recall

 Although Butler's governance of New Orleans was popular in the North, where it was seen as a successful stand against recalcitrant secessionists, some of his actions, notably those against the foreign consuls, concerned Lincoln, who authorized his recall in December 1862.
 Butler was replaced by Nathaniel P. Banks.
 The necessity of taking sometimes radical actions and the support he received in Radical Republican circles drove Butler to change political allegiance, and he joined the Republican Party.
 He also sought revenge against the more moderate Secretary of State Seward, whom he believed to be responsible for his eventual recall.

 Butler continues to be a disliked and controversial figure in New Orleans and the rest of the South.

 Louisiana Native Guard

 On September 27, 1862, Butler formed the first African-American regiment in the US Army, the 1st Louisiana Native Guard, and commissioned 30 officers to command it at the company level.
 This was highly unusual, as most USCT regiments were commanded by white officers only.
 "Better soldiers never shouldered a musket," Butler wrote, "I observed a very remarkable trait about them.
 They learned to handle arms and to march more easily than intelligent white men.
 My drillmaster could teach a regiment of Negroes that much of the art of war sooner than he could have taught the same number of students from Harvard or Yale."
 The regiment would serve Butler effectively during the Siege of Port Hudson.
+Butler organized three regiments totaling 3,122 soldiers and officers.